« Previous Page Table of Contents Next Page »

 After receiving his doctorate, he began applying for different teaching positions.
 He was offered a position in the Real Gymnasium in Vienna.
 Because the salary for such a job was very low, a mere 60 guilder a month, which in his opinion would not suffice even to modestly support a family, Dr. Kellner started to look around to make some earnings on the side.
 Of great benefit to him was his broad knowledge of traditional Jewish subjects which he obtained in his youth, studying in the Tarnow synagogues and in the Jewish Theological Seminary in Breslau.
 Thanks to this he received a second teaching post (as a teacher of religion) in one of the Viennese gymnasiums.

-Having secured two salaries, Dr. Kellner began thinking in earnest about getting married to Fraulein Anna Weiss, whom he happened to meet for the first time in Bilitz, in the home of Mr. Scheingut, to whom he had presented his letter of recommendation from Tarnow.
+Having secured two salaries, Dr. Kellner began thinking in earnest about getting married to Fraulein Anna Weiss, whom he met for the first time in Bilitz, in the home of Mr. Scheingut, to whom he had presented his letter of recommendation from Tarnow.

 Their wedding took place on the 12th of February in the year 1884.

-After getting married, Anna Weiss became well known in the literary circles thanks to her very successful translations into German of renowned English and French writers and also translations from German to English and French.
+After getting married, Anna Weiss Kellner became well known in the literary circles thanks to her very successful German translations of renowned English and French writers and also translations from German to English and French.

 The couple, Leon and Anna Kellner, had three children – two daughters and one son.
 Two of them – their daughter, Paula, and son, Victor, long-time colonists, live until today in Binyamina (Israel).